algeboy/Glassbox/Countable/SetCategory.md

 ```

 ### Identities with state
 The remaining cases involve state, i.e. we work with ranges $[n]$ where $n$ can vary.
-This means that when we create $f:\mathbb{N}\to [n]$ and consider target $(\triangleleft f):[n]\to [n]$ we know by construction that $n=m$, i.e. `refl : n ≡ n` but we must transport  that evidence to the function compostion to enable the proof.
+This means that when we create $f:\mathbb{N}\to [n]$ and consider target $(\triangleleft f):[n]\to [n]$ we know by construction that $n=m$, i.e. `refl : n ≡ n` but we must transport  that evidence to the function composition to enable the proof.
 Here is the case setup.
 ```agda
 tgtOrgProof (F←F {m} {n} f₀) = helper where
     helper : (F←F {n} id ← F←F {m} {n} f₀) ≡ F←F {m} {n} f₀
     helper = {!!}
 ```
-To fill the hole we simply use the decideable equality tests $n=n$ thus removing the dependence on state.
+To fill the hole we simply use the decidable equality tests $n=n$ thus removing the dependence on state.
 We then continue with to transport that evidence to the function extensionality method as in the stateless case.
 ```agda
 tgtOrgProof (F←F {m} {n} f₀) = helper where
     helper : (F←F {n} id ← F←F {m} {n} f₀) ≡ F←F {m} {n} f₀